DS4PS/cpp-523-spr-2020/index.md

 - Ability to run and interpret program evaluation models by correctly specifying a multiple regression equation, diagnosing problems, and presenting findings to stakeholders.
 - Completed assignments are measured and assessed based on a demonstrated understanding of core regression concepts and the ability to clearly and accurately interpret model results.

-Students will demonstrate competency in understanding, producing and communicating results of their analyses through the following assignments:
+Students will demonstrate competency in understanding, producing and communicating results of their analyses through weekly labs.

-- Short (1-5 question) assessments associated with lectures to ensure basic comprehension of key concepts and to help students and instructors track progress through the course.
-- Weekly labs that provide opportunities to consolidate and apply material from the lectures.
-- A final examination that tests mastery of the learning objectives above.

-Assigned work including the course final exam are used to measure comprehension and skill; the student&#39;s course grade is a direct reflection of demonstrated performance.
+The course grade is a direct reflection of performance on labs.
 Students should take stated expectations seriously regarding preparation, conduct, and academic honesty in order to receive a grade reflective of outstanding performance.

 Students should be aware that merely completing assigned work in no way guarantees an outstanding grade in the course.
-To receive an outstanding course grade (using the grading scheme described below and the performance assessment approach noted above) all assigned work should completed on time with careful attention to assignment details.
+To receive an outstanding course grade all assigned work should completed on time with careful attention to assignment details.

 # III.
 Course Structure and Operations; Performance Expectations